MDSonar/RSPI_LocalServer/DEPLOYMENT.md

 # Look for the "RES" column (resident memory)
 ```

-- [ ] Logs viewable and no errors
-- [ ] RAM usage is reasonable (< 200 MB)

 ### 10. Configure Boot & Persistence

 The systemd service is already configured to:
-- Start automatically on boot: `sudo systemctl enable rspi-localserver`
-- Restart on failure
-- Run as unprivileged `rspi` user

 Test it: